coding-to-music/fastapi-observability-tempo-loki-otel-grafana-prometheus/README.md

 docker volume prune
 ```

-need to run this on first run of the container
+need to run this on first run of the container in init.sql

 ```
 CREATE DATABASE "MyDataBase";